-The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination.
+The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few significant sources of faecal contamination.

-Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after light rain and often after 10 mm or more.
+Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after 5 mm or more of rain, and often after 10 mm or more.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Sep 2021 to Apr 2023 96% 100 Stable
+Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Aug 2022 to Apr 2024 100% 100 Improved